Jennifer Gadirova: Junior: 2018–19

-In February, Gadirova competed at the English Championships, where she placed twelfth.
-The following month, she competed at the British Championships, where she placed fifth on floor exercise, sixth on vault, and nineteenth in the all-around.
+Gadirova competed at the 2018 English Championships in February where she placed twelfth.
+The following month she competed at the British Championships, where she placed fifth on floor exercise, sixth on vault, and nineteenth in the all-around.
 She ended the season competing at the British Team Championships, where she placed third in the junior non-squad all-around.

-2019

-In March, Gadirova competed at the English Championships, where she placed third behind Ondine Achampong and Halle Hilton.
+In March 2019, Gadirova competed at the English Championships, where she placed third behind Ondine Achampong and Halle Hilton.
 Later that month she competed at the British Championships where she placed fifth in the all-around and won gold on floor exercise, silver on vault, behind Annie Young, and bronze on uneven bars, behind Achampong and Young.

-In June, Gadirova competed at the inaugural Junior World Championships in Győr, Hungary alongside her twin sister Jessica and Alia Leat.
-In the team final they finished in sixth place and individually Gadirova finished seventh in the all-around.
-During event finals she won silver on vault with a score of 14.133 behind American Kayla DiCello, finished fourth on floor exercise (13.266) and sixth on balance beam (13.133).
+Gadirova competed at the inaugural Junior World Championships in Győr, Hungary alongside her twin sister Jessica and Alia Leat.
+During the team final the trio finished in sixth place and individually Gadirova finished seventh in the all-around.
+During event finals Gadirova won silver on vault with a score of 14.133 behind American Kayla DiCello.
+Additionally she finished fourth on floor exercise (13.266) and sixth on balance beam (13.133).
 Gadirova was the first British gymnast to win a medal at the Junior World Championships.

 In July Gadirova competed at the Sainté Gym Cup, where she helped Great Britain win team gold.
-In September, she competed at the 2019 Women’s Artistic Adrian Stan British Teams Championships, finishing second in the junior all-around, after her sister.
+In September she competed at the 2019 Women's Artistic Adrian Stan British Teams Championships, finishing second in the junior all-around, after her sister.
 In November she competed at the Massilia Cup in France, winning gold on vault and silver on floor.

-Senior
+Senior gymnastics career

 2020

-In 2020 Gadirova became a senior; her senior debut was the American Cup where she replaced injured Amelie Morgan.
-She placed fourth (due to a fall) behind Morgan Hurd, Kayla DiCello (both from the United States), and Hitomi Hatakeda of Japan.
+In 2020 Gadirova became age-eligible for senior level competition; her senior debut was the 2020 American Cup where she replaced the injured Amelie Morgan.
+She placed fourth behind Morgan Hurd, Kayla DiCello (both from the United States), and Hitomi Hatakeda of Japan.
 While there, she received the highest score on floor exercise (13.700) and vault (14.566), second highest on balance beam (13.933), and tenth highest on uneven bars.